The Coca-Cola Company: Shifting sustainability targets

+In December 2024, Coca-Cola announced changes to its sustainability goals, including revising its target to recycle the equivalent of 100% of its packaging by 2030 to a goal of recycling the equivalent of 70–75% of its packaging by 2035.
+Coca-Cola also revised their goal of having packaging produced with 50% recycled material by 2030 to being produced with 35–40% recycled material by 2035.
+The company acknowledged that it will not meet the goals as initially set.

 Energy usage of corn syrup manufacturing

 Coca-Cola's use of high-fructose corn syrup is less sustainable when compared to producing sugary drinks with sugar cane.
 High-fructose corn syrup is carbon intensive due to the substantial amounts of fossil fuels required to power heavy machinery.
-Turning corn into high-fructose corn syrup is an energy intensive process requiring large amounts of carbon to be expended especially during corn growth.
+The energy-intensive process of turning corn into high-fructose corn syrup expends large amounts of carbon, particularly during corn growth.
 Burning fossil fuels releases and which is the main source of energy for producing high-fructose corn syrup.
-The environmental impact of corn production can be attributed to three primary effects of field emissions, irrigation and grain decay.
+The environmental impact of corn production can be attributed to three primary effects: field emissions, irrigation, and grain decay.

 Water usage

 Coca-Cola has also been under fire for depleting water sources through their high water usages.
-Local villagers have testified that Coca-Cola's entry in Kaladera Rajasthan intensified lower water sources.
-Documents from the government's water ministry reveal water levels remained stable from 1995 until 2000, when the Coca-Cola was first operational.
+Local villagers have testified that Coca-Cola's entry in Kaladera, Rajasthan, intensified lower water sources.
+Documents from the government's water ministry reveal water levels remained stable from 1995 until 2000, when Coca-Cola was first operational.
 Water levels then dropped by almost ten meters during the next five years.
 Other communities in India that are located around Coca-Cola's bottling plants are experiencing water shortages as well as environmental damage taking heavy tolls on harvests as well as drying up wells.

 Racial discrimination

 In November 2000, Coca-Cola agreed to pay $192.5 million to settle a class action racial discrimination lawsuit and promised to change the way it manages, promotes, and treats minority employees in the US.
-In 2003, protesters at Coca-Cola's annual meeting claimed that black people remained underrepresented in top management at the company, were paid less than white employees, and fired more often.
-In 2004, Luke Visconti, a co-founder of DiversityInc, which rates companies on their diversity efforts, said: "Because of the settlement decree, Coca-Cola was forced to put in management practices that have put the company in the top 10 for diversity."
+In 2003, protesters at Coca-Cola's annual meeting claimed that black people remained underrepresented in top management at the company, were paid less than white employees, and were fired more often.
+In 2004, Luke Visconti, a co-founder of DiversityInc, which rates companies on their diversity efforts, said, "Because of the settlement decree, Coca-Cola was forced to put in management practices that have put the company in the top 10 for diversity."

 In March 2012, 16 workers of color sued Coca-Cola, claiming they had to work in a "cesspool of racial discrimination".

 In February 2021, recordings of an employee training course were leaked on social media.
 The course instructed employees to "be less white", which the course equated with being less "arrogant" and "oppressive".

 Leadership

-Presidents and chairman of the company have been:
+The list of presidents and chairmen of the company consists of the following men: